bwvoss/failure-patterns-essay/README.md

     # ...continue
 ```

-Since request can now return nil, we add a guard to the parsing:
+Since request can now return nil, a guard is added to the parsing:

 ```ruby
 def self.fetch(datetime)